franzbischoff/false.alarm/review/Review-Protocol.md

 ## Conflicts of interest

-List any conditions that could lead to actual or perceived undue influence on judgements concerning the main topic investigated in the review.
+List any conditions that could lead to actual or perceived undue influence on judgments concerning the main topic investigated in the review.

 ## Collaborators

-Give the name, affiliation and role of any individuals or organisations who are working on the review but who are not listed as review team members
+Give the name, affiliation and role of any individuals or organizations who are working on the review but who are not listed as review team members